FenilGalani07/AnonySwitch/README.md

 ```

 # 🚨 Disclaimer
 This tool is intended for educational and privacy-protection purposes only.
-Misuse for illegal activities is strictly discouraged and the author assumes no responsibility.
+Misuse for illegal activities is strictly discouraged and me as the author assumes no responsibility.